 Students may choose to audit a lecture course if they wish to broaden their academic program but do not need to take the course for credit.
 Students must register for audited courses which appear on the student's official transcript but carry no academic credit.
 Courses taken for audit carry the same credit cost as courses taken for a grade.
 Any audited course taken as an overload is subject to an additional fee.

 Drop/Add and Withdrawal Deadlines

 If students decide to drop a class before the first day of a new semester, the course will not appear on their transcript.
 If students withdraw from a course after the drop/add period is over (usually the first week of classes) a "W" grade will appear on their transcript.
-Please refer to the academic calendar and the chart at the front of the course schedule booklet for the last day to withdraw from a class.
+Please refer to the academic calendar for the last day to withdraw from a class.

 An official withdrawal requires that a course withdrawal form be completed and signed by the student and the advisor, then processed in the registrar's office.
 Students who fail to officially withdraw from a course and who simply stop attending will receive a grade of "F" and will be liable for full payment of all remaining tuition and fees.

 Students may confirm receipt of a drop/add or withdrawal form by logging in to their WebAdvisor account and checking their semester schedule.